L3yana/vrcw/README.md

 archives: old folders & files now archived.
 htdocs: folders & files currently online on GitHub Pages.
 templates: used template files (.psd, .html, ...).
+textures: texture files created for and used on the map.
 ```

 <h2>